gkbrasselle/DS4002CS3/README.md

                 -"epoch_results_v4.csv" --> a csv file containing the epoch number, the image filepath, the true class of the image, the predicted class of the image, and the confidence level of the guess

-    Data Appendix Project 3.pdf --> Data Appendix for all variables in the dataset used for project
+    **Data Appendix Project 3.pdf --> Data Appendix for all variables in the dataset used for project**

-    "haarcascade_frontalface_default.xml" --> contains a script containing facial encodings.
-This is used for facial identification.
+    **"haarcascade_frontalface_default.xml" --> contains a script containing facial encodings.
+This is used for facialidentification.**

 2. SCRIPTS